 Students may select their remaining courses based on their areas of interest in topics including digital cultural production and design, digital identity (race, class, sexuality, gender), social media and digital publics, digital networks and politics, or digital policy, among others.

 Students interested in applying are welcome to contact individual Digital Studies faculty to explore the feasibility of topics of interest.

 The practice-oriented component of the certificate is a flexible requirement meant to serve unanticipated student needs as technological platforms for scholarly work change rapidly.
 This may take the form of an internship, practicum, workshop attendance, professional project or similar experience that focuses on digital curation, production, preservation, mapping, or equivalent training using appropriate digital tools.
 Students will have several options for fulfilling this requirement that will be discussed with their advisors, ideally linked to each student’s theme of study.

 This program is particularly useful to graduate students whose academic and career trajectories require technology-focused knowledge and training.
 Students may apply for the Digital Studies certificate program after having completed at least one term of graduate coursework.

-For more information about the certificate, email the Associate Director, Dr. Melanie Yergeau, at firstname.lastname@example.org.
+For more information about the certificate, email the Director of Graduate Studies, Dr. Irina Aristarkhova, at firstname.lastname@example.org.